-At high tide the beach can disappear altogether, but at low tide, there’s plenty to explore.
-The rock strata has divided the beach up into numerous little ‘bays’ for even more privacy.
+At high tide, the beach can disappear altogether, but at low tide, there’s plenty to explore.
+The rock strata have divided the beach up into numerous little ‘bays’ for even more privacy.

 Scenes from the Hollywood film “Snow White and the Huntsman” – featuring Charlize Theron and Kristen Stewart – were shot here in September 2011!

 If you’re planning to visit, check out the tide times to make sure you’ve plenty of beach to play on and that you don’t get cut off by the incoming tide!